Signed in as:

 filler@godaddy.com

-Women In The Shade is proud to announce the launch of our 100 Black Women Campaign, a powerful initiative to spotlight the voices of Black women in uniformed services — past and present.
+Women in the Shade is proud to announce the launch of our 100 Black Women Campaign, a powerful initiative to spotlight the voices of Black women in uniformed services — both past and present.

 Why Your Voice Matters